Class Trial

 When the step is done, it should call self.finished(result).

-'result' will be provided to the buildbot.process.base.Build , and should
+'result' will be provided to the buildbot.process.base.Build, and should

 be one of the constants defined above: SUCCESS, WARNINGS, FAILURE, or

+SKIPPED.
 If the step encounters an exception, it should call

 self.failed(why). 'why' should be a Failure object.
 This automatically